ABS-CBN Studios: International distribution

-ABS-CBN Studios distributed a variety of its productions, mostly teleseryes, to across Asia, Africa, Europe and Latin America markets.
+ABS-CBN International Production is responsible for distributing a variety of ABS-CBN Studios productions, mostly teleseryes, internationally.
+It is headed by Ruel S. Bayani that also leads RSB Drama Unit, another production company of ABS-CBN Studios.
 Currently, it had sold more than 50,000 hours of contents to over 50 countries.
 Most of these series air in English in certain territories as well as other local languages.
 Tayong Dalawa became the first Philippine series to air in Singapore in 2010.
 Lobo became the first Philippine series to air in Thailand in 2012.
 Sana'y Wala Nang Wakas managed to get higher ratings than Smallville in Malaysia.
 Bridges of Love became a ratings success when it aired on Latina Televisión in Peru in 2016, achieving 26% share.
 Actors and actresses from ABS-CBN's productions have even won international awards.